mSvcBench/muBench/Docs/Manual.md

 ### Step 1 - Platform Configuration <!-- omit in toc -->

-- Obtain access to a Kubernetes platform with [NFS](NFSConfig.md) and Prometheus (#monitoring-with-prometheus) installed.
+- Create a Kubernetes cluster with [NFS](NFSConfig.md) and [Prometheus] (#monitoring-with-prometheus) installed.
+- Get access via SSH to master-node, or use a client terminal from witch it is possible i) to control the cluster via `kubectl` and ii) write into the NFS folder used by µBench
-- Install Python3 on the master node
+- Install Python3
-- Clone the git repository of µBench on Kubernetes master node and move in the  MicroServiceSimulator dir
+- Clone the git repository of µBench and move into `MicroServiceSimulator` directory

   ```zsh
   git clone https://github.com/mSvcBench/MicroServiceSimulator.git